blackhaj/Ada-hooks/README.md

 4. Start the server `npm start`

 ## Prerequisites
-*I assume you already know how Hooks work*
+*I assume you already know how Hooks work.*
 This example app aims to show the power of hooks, not how to use them.

 ## Key points